 It really does not even matter what kind of muffin that it is, but there is just something about pairing a delicious buttery muffin with a cup of hot coffee that screams 'I am ready to begin my day'.
-And since I was able to find some great looking blueberries while shopping this week, I decided to put some of them to use inside a muffin.
+And since I was able to find some great looking blueberries while shopping this week, I decided to put some of them to use inside a batch of freshly baked muffins.

 These muffins are so easy to make and a basic recipe, so if you are not a fan of blueberries, then feel free to substitute another fruit that you would prefer.

 How to Make the Best Blueberry Muffin Recipe:

 Preheat oven 400 degrees F. and line a large muffin pan with muffin liners.
 This will help to make the cleaning process go much easier.
 In a large mixing bowl, whisk together flour, baking powder, salt, nutmeg, and ground cinnamon until thoroughly combined.